Microsoft-CISL/MLOS/batch/README.md

     def reset(self):

-        """Reset the the directory structure to start a a fresh
+        """Reset the the directory structure to start a fresh

         """